 Thoughts are potent.
 Engaging in positive self-talk is a key element in boosting confidence.
 Negativity in our heads quickly spins out of control, diminishing self-compassion.
 When you catch yourself in negative self-talk, take a moment to stop and reframe.1

 The most effective way to implement new behaviors, such as new ways of explaining disease to patients, is simply doing it.
 I said simply, not easily.
 This takes intention, practice, and repetition.
 You may stumble over your words or have that nagging feeling of “making the patient feel bad” at first.
 With practice, this self-doubt will pass.
-You may stumble over your words at first, but realizing that the new language is for the benefit of the patient’s health can help this self-doubt pass.
+You may stumble over your words at first, but realizing that the new language benefits the patient’s health can help this self-doubt pass.
 You will soon be a minimizer-avoiding pro.

 Personal responsibility and beneficence ‒ I often speak on clinical burnout, and one point I drive home is personal responsibility.
 We have a personal obligation to do the things necessary to care for our minds and bodies to stay healthy.
 We also have a unique and professional responsibility to our patients to deliver the truth about their health and treatment outcomes.

-I believe that anyone reading this article would want to hear the truth from their physician about a diagnosis.
+I believe that anyone reading this article would want to hear the truth about a diagnosis from their physician.
 The whole truth is the only way we can be empowered to advocate and take control of our health.
-This also goes for every patient who sits in our chair.
+This also applies to every patient who sits in our chair.
 Beneficence is taking action to promote good to others.3 We take an oath of beneficence when we become dental hygienists.
 This principle includes delivering hard-to-hear information even if we believe it might be upsetting news for the patient.
 Each person has the right to be empowered with the knowledge to lead them to behavior change and better health.

 When you catch yourself using minimizers, stop and reflect.
 Ask yourself the purpose behind the language and how you can change it to be confident in delivering information.
 Remember that you are a highly trained medical professional who worked hard to earn your credentials.
 Stand tall in that morning huddle.
 Own your smarts, hygiene sisters and brothers, and never minimize what you bring to the table.